sjbilardi/gnupyplot/README.md

 # gnupyplot

-This will enable gnuplot to be called from a Python
+This will enable gnuplot to be called from a Python script.